matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 A client can obtain access tokens using the ``/login`` API.

-For a simple username/password login, a client should submit an auth dict as
+Note that this endpoint does `not` currently use the user-interactive authentication API.

-follows:
+For a simple username/password login, clients should submit a ``/login`` request as follows:

 .. code:: json